germal/OpenCVB/README.md

 Critics will point out that a Windows 10 app using VB.Net is not easily portable to other platforms but the entire OpenCVB application does not need to be ported to other platforms.
-Only individual algorithms will need to be ported after they are debugged and polished and most algorithms consist almost entirely of OpenCV APIs which are available everywhere.
+Only individual algorithms will need to be ported after they are debugged and polished, Most algorithms consist almost entirely of OpenCV APIs which are already available everywhere OpenCV runs.
 OpenCVB’s value lies in the ability to experiment and finish an OpenCV algorithm before even starting a port to a different platform.
 Confining development to OpenCVB’s C++ interface should provide the most portable version of any algorithm but even VB.Net code can be ported to a variety of non-Windows platforms.

 Camera Interface
 ================